lvdongxu/lvdongxu_Hugo.github.io/content/publication/ISCAS23/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Yuzhou Chen
-- Jinming Zhang
-- Dongxu Lyu
+- Yuzhou Chen, Jinming Zhang, Dongxu Lyu
 - Xi Yu
 - Guanghui He